What we do:

 We’ll show you cars, comparisons, personal builds, and adventures, all within reach of the average person.
 And occasionally, some outlandish stuff too.

 We share it all with you because “You can’t drive a spec sheet”.

 “Everyday Driver” is small and fully independent, creating high-quality productions with a fraction of the crew and budget of others like us.
-You can help us do more by buying our feature films or joining us through Patreon.
+You can help us do more by watching, sharing with a friend, buying our feature films, or joining us through Patreon.

 Who we are:

 Growing up, Todd was obsessed with cars and scoured magazines memorizing stats.
 If YouTube had existed he’d have been “that guy” in the comments.
 But in college two things pulled him away from cars; filmmaking, and owning terrible automobiles.

 Todd moved to LA to write and direct films and one of his new roommates was Paul.
 Watching Paul go through Art Center for transportation design reawakend Todd's obsession and bonded the guys over their mutual interest in cars.
 But over the next decade Todd focused on film and worked as a writer, director, or editor, on projects of all sizes, in addition to his time as Director of Post Production for more than 250 films with New Line Cinema.

 Along the way he bought the first car he really loved, a Nissan 300zx Z32.
 Driving a car he loved through the great roads around LA began to shift his focus from narrative films, to helping others find a car they can enjoy.

 Paul and Todd started Everyday Driver together in 2007, with Todd directing a 1/2 hour TV pilot version of the show.
 After the economic downturn in 2008 left the show without a buyer, Todd began learning the wild-west of YouTube.